MicrosoftDocs/well-architected/well-architected/cost/design-price.md

 - Consumption-based price - You're charged for only what you use.
 This model is also known as the pay-as-you-go rate.
 - Fixed price - You provision resources and are charged for those instances whether you use them or not.

 A common way to estimate cost is by considering workloads on a peak throughput.
 With consistently high utilization, consumption-based pricing can be less efficient for estimating baseline costs when compared to the equivalent provisioned pricing.
-PaaS and serverless technologies can help you understand the economy cutoff point for consumption-based pricing.
+Platform as a service (PaaS) and serverless technologies can help you understand the economy cutoff point for consumption-based pricing.

 See the difference between cost models based on fixed, static services provisioning, and more variable costs based on autoscaling serverless technologies.